 “Sexual Violence” means sexual act or acts targeting a person’s sexuality, gender identity, or gender expression that is committed, threatened, or attempted against a person without the person’s Consent and may occur in person, in writing, by phone, or by any means of communication, including online and social media.
 Sexual violence can be committed by anyone, including but not limited to a spouse, an intimate or dating partner, a friend or acquaintance, a family member, a known individual, or a complete stranger.
 In this Policy, Sexual Violence includes:

 i) sexual assault, meaning sexual contact with another person without that person’s Consent;

 ii) sexual harassment, meaning Conduct of a Sexual Nature

 - is made an explicit or implicit term or condition of an individual’s employment or status in a course, program, or activity; or

 - is used as a basis for an employment or educational decision affecting an individual; OR

 B) the effect of which is to impair that person’s work or educational performance where it is known or ought to be known that the conduct is unwelcome;

 iii) stalking, meaning repeatedly watching or following another person, where the person making a Disclosure or Report feels that the stalking is connected with gender or sexual identity;

-iv) indecent exposure, meaning exposing one’s genitals in a public place or to another person with the intention to threaten or offend;
+iv) indecent exposure, meaning exposing one’s genitals in a public place or to another person in a manner that is threatening or offensive;

 v) voyeurism, meaning the surreptitious observation or recording of a person by mechanical or electronic means;